arnaou/fair_gc/README.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

 Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## Authors & contributors

-The original setup of this repository is by [adem aouichaoui](https://github.com/arnaou).
+The original setup of this repository is by [Adem R.N.
+Aouichaoui](https://github.com/arnaou).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/arnaou/my_project/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/arnaou/fair_gc/contributors).

 ## Security